 Fig. 2.
 Simulations of SD trajectories using full-hit sequences.
 In the upper left corner, the processing pipeline up to the trajectory search is shown.
 In the upper right corner, the reconstructed surface of patient 1's brain is given including the subdural electrodes 1-6 and the patch around the electrodes.
 The next row demonstrates the trajectory search for three example SDs of patient 1 in the patch.
-Overlapping 'could fit' trajectories are color-coded as a heatmap in % relative to the total number of 'could fit' trajectories.
-This means that the higher the number of 'could fit' solutions including a given vertex on the brain surface for an electrode pair, the lighter the color of the respective vertex in the heatmap.
-In the lowest row, the original DC recordings of the three example SDs are given.
+Overlapping 'could fit' trajectories are color-coded as a heatmap in % relative to the total number of 'could fit' solutions including a given vertex on the brain surface for an electrode pair, the lighter the color of the original DC recordings of the three example SDs are given.